dashedjs/dashed/README.md

 # Dashed Web Components

 The project is at a very early stage!
-This work has just begun and is in progress ...
+This work has just begun and is still in progress ...
-It contains a set of custom web components created using vanilla Html, Javascript and CSS.
+It contains a set of dashed web components.
+You can control the dash - width/length/spacing, which is not possible with the CSS dashed border.
+I use the CSS border-image to show the SVG dash.
+CSSPaintWorklet might be an alternative to the SVG border-image.

 ## Objectives

 ## Running the project

-### Prerequisites

-// TODO:

-- Install the latest version of [@node](https://nodejs.org/) and [@yarn](https://yarnpkg.com/)

-### Serving the app

-// TODO:

-- `yarn start`
+- `npm start`

+## Building the components

+- `npm build`

 ### Test

 // TODO:

-- `yarn test`
+- `npm test`

 ## Contributing

 // TODO:
-Any kind of contribution is welcomed:
+Any kind of contribution is welcomed :)

-- Wheter about a currently awesome library that deserve to be considered in the architechture above
-- any bug fix
-- Or any contribution on a given feature

 ## Licence

-// TODO:

-This code is completely open source, under the MIT License!
+This project is licenced under the MIT License!